FeitianSmartcardReader/aR530-Audiojack-NFC-Reader/aR530_SDK_V1.4_Latest/readme.txt

+2016/07/05
+	Add new firmware which support transparent transfer APDU to reader directly Update iOS SDK
 2016/03/04
 	Update Android SDK, add API control buzzer, and please notice, only 1.32 firmware can support buzzer control, for firmware please contact FEITIAN to get, mail send to ben@ftsafe.com
 2016/01/26